mrrsl/1800_202530_BBY22/README.md

 ## Contributors
-- **Your Name** - BCIT CST Student with a passion for outdoor adventures and user-friendly applications.
-Fun fact: Loves solving Rubik's Cubes in under a minute.
+- **Sofia** - BCIT CST Student with a passion for design, reading, and music :P Fun fact about me: I love sci-fi novels & Depeche Mode!

 - **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
 Fun fact: Has a collection of over 50 houseplants.

 ---